ECHOES OF SPACE

 Defence

 With recent developments in geopolitics, it is becoming increasingly important to talk about national security efforts.
 Space represents a new frontier for defence, enabling communication, navigation, and intelligence at unprecedented scales.
 At the same time, space introduces new vulnerabilities we should be aware of.
-An unrevealed speaker will talk about the strategic importance of space for defence and security.
+Scott Akkerman, Space Systems Officer at the Royal NL Air Force will talk about the strategic importance of space for defence and security.

 Quantum